Using staff benefits to motivate and retain employees

 Conclusion

-In conclusion, to help staff flourish you need to create as comfortable a working environment as you possibly can.
-Including a selection of suitable staff benefits are a key part in helping you to achieve this.
-This will not only result in a motivated workforce but will also improve staff loyalty.
+In conclusion, to help staff flourish, you need to create as comfortable a working environment as possible.
+Including a selection of suitable staff benefits is key to achieving this.
+This will not only result in a motivated workforce but also improve staff loyalty.